nh2tran/DeepNovo/README.md

 More details are available in our publications:

-- Protein identification with deep learning: from abc to xyz. *arXiv (to be updated)*.
+- Protein identification with deep learning: from abc to xyz. *arXiv:1710.02765*.

 - De novo peptide sequencing by deep learning. *Proceedings of the National Academy of Sciences, 2017*.